TITLE:Dean of Student Services

 - Support the planning and execution of assessment of student learning outcomes.

-- Assist the Director of Buildings and Grounds in emergency procedures, security issues, and evacuation of the building in emergency situations.
+- Assist the Dean of Information and Security in emergency procedures, security issues, and evacuation of the building in emergency situations.

-- Build and maintain effective relationships between the student services office, and internal and external constituencies including K-12; other colleges and universities; and industry, public. and private agencies.
+- Build and maintain effective relationships between student services, and internal and external constituencies including K-12; other colleges and universities; and industry, public. and private agencies.